front-end-foundations/7-ajax-11ty/readme.md

 ```

 Note:
-* we are using the className property to scope this page and enanble the css
+* we are using the className frontmatter property to scope this page and enanble the css
 * the use of the `>` selector
 * the use of the `.nav-item-active a` selector
 * the root relative paths for the CSS and JavaScript.

-If we upload this to a web server these will [break](http://oit2.scps.nyu.edu/~devereld/session7/_site/) due to the root links.
+If we upload this to a web server our site will [break](http://oit2.scps.nyu.edu/~devereld/session7/_site/) due to the root links.

 The error reads: